ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1144
 {: #error-1144}

-The vSRX add on license files are not equal to the expected license count.
+The vSRX add-on license files are not equal to the expected license count.
 Contact IBM Support.

 ## Error 1145
 {: #error-1145}

 The vSRX license does not support IDP, but IDP policies and configurations were detected on the running vSRX.
 Remove the policies and configurations or install a vSRX license with IDP support such as the Content Security Bundle (CSB) and retry the operation.
-For details on configuration removal refer to [Correcting error 1145](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1145) for more information.
+For details on configuration removal, see [Correcting error 1145](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1145) for more information.

 ## Error 1146
 {: #error-1146}